Blinken turns to 'effective partner' Egypt to calm Mideast | Law-Order

 US Secretary of State Antony Blinken jetted to Egypt on Wednesday as he pressed ahead with a diplomatic mission aimed at shoring up a cease-fire that ended an 11-day war between Israel and the Gaza Strip's ruling Hamas militant group.

 Blinken landed in Cairo a day after holding intensive talks with Israeli and Palestinian leaders.
 In Egypt, he met with President Abdel Fattah el-Sissi and other top officials.
-Later he was to travel to Jordan to meet with King Abdullah II.
+Later he travelled to Jordan to meet with King Abdullah II.

 Blinken has set modest goals for the trip, his first official visit to the Middle East as secretary of state.
 His main goals have been to help rebuild Gaza and lower the tensions in contested Jerusalem that helped fuel the war.